NeuroFan/Compressive_Sensing_C_and_MATLAB/README.md

 If you used the code please cite our paper [1].

-An excerpt from our paper:
+Important excerpts from the paper:

       For fair comparison of the algorithms, one must take into